brohlf/technical-writing-portfolio/rest_api_docs/knights_and_sorcerers/api.md

 Examples of continuous data:
 - server population
-- a character's PVP kills
+- a character's kill count

 ### 1.3.1.
 Region Codes <a name="regionCodes"></a>
-At this time, we serve 3 regions.
+At this time, we serve 3 geographic regions.
 Our servers have one instance per region.
-You can unclude the region codes below with your request to filter your results.
+You can include the region codes below with your request to filter your results.

 Our servers are deployed in the following regions:
 | Region                   | Region Code |